Clara Marguerite Christian

-Clara Marguerite Christian (May 1895 – September 1964), born in Dominica, was the first black woman to study at the University of Edinburgh and went on to be a "highly respected" mother of six.
+Clara Marguerite Christian (May 1895 – 24 September 1964), born in Dominica, was the first black woman to study at the University of Edinburgh, enrolling as a medical student in 1915, and she went on to be a "highly respected" mother of six.
 Her university experience speaks to the "double jeopardy" of "navigating both race and gender within whiteness", embodying "the simultaneous invisibility and hyper-visibility" of being a black woman in Edinburgh during the 1910s.
 She married fellow student Edgar Fitzgerald Gordon, and in the 1920s moved with him to Bermuda, where he joined the medical service, and where she spent the rest of her life.

 Life

 Early life and education

 Clara Christian was born in Dominica during May 1895; her middle name is also given as Margaret.
 Her parents were Virginia Boland and George James Christian, the renowned barrister and pan-Africanist, who migrated to the Gold Coast (present-day Ghana) in 1902.
 After her mother died, Clara was educated at a convent school in Edinburgh, Scotland.
 She went on to study at the Hampton Institute and Oberlin College in the United States of America, where she trained as a singer.
 In 1915, she enrolled as a medical student, having "obstinately insisted on taking a full medical course at Edinburgh", becoming the first black woman to study at the University of Edinburgh.

 In Scotland, Clara was a member of the Edinburgh Afro-West Indian Association, alongside South African medical student Manasseh Robert Mahlangeni.
 She started a relationship with and married fellow association member and medical student Edgar Gordon, and gave birth to their first child, Barbara, in Edinburgh in 1917.
 Against the wishes of her father, Clara dropped out of her degree after marrying Gordon, and waited for her Trinidadian-born husband to complete his studies.